Zoidmania/pyllock/readme.md

 target).

-Add the dependencies you want in `pyproject.toml`, and pin the versions using `pip-tools` in a `requirements.txt`-style "lock file".
+Add the dependencies you want in `pyproject.toml`, and pin the versions using `pip-tools` in a `requirements.txt`-style lock file. `pip-tools` creates a temporary virtual environment whenever a new lockfile is created, so you don't have to worry about poisoning your venv.
 Using Baka, devs can generate new lockfiles and update their local env using `make update`.

-Note that this methodology generates all of the main dependencies in the both the `main` and `dev`, but that also ensures that if I only update the `dev` section, the I can verify that the dependencies stay in sync on both files.
+Note that this methodology generates all of the main dependencies in the both the `main` and `dev`, but that also ensures that if I only update the `dev` section, then I can verify that the dependencies stay in sync on both lock files.

 # Disclaimer